 Technology can turn something we’ve come to known on its head without changing its core premise.
 Smartwatches are a good example.
-Sure, Pebble and other smart timepieces of the first wave might have looked like toys, but last year’s products from Motorola and other tech companies can be confused for a real chronometer; they look like one, tell time in the same way, but also offer a range of other features backed up by app solutions.
+Sure, Pebble and other smart timepieces of the first wave might have looked like toys, but the latest products from Motorola and other tech companies can be confused for a real chronometer; they look like one, tell time in the same way, but also offer a range of other features backed up by app solutions.

 Beacons are at least as old watches: eye-catching constructions that offer information and navigation on land and at sea (the most common example is probably a lighthouse).
 Nevertheless, the newly developed beacon technology is bringing new context to an old word.
 If today you ask somebody what a beacon is, chances are they will tell you something like this: it is a small device that allows you to create contextual experiences near or in an area where it’s installed.

 How Beacon Technology Works